survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Conclusion

-Loading style files through webpack is fairly straightforward.
+Loading style files through webpack is straightforward.
 It even supports advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
 The approaches covered here inline the styling by default.
 Although that's enough for development purposes, it's not ideal for production usage.
 We'll cover how to handle this problem in the next chapter.